yamiou/astra/samples-aux/README.txt

 plug in a sensor after the program starts and it should detect it and continue.
 Repeated hotplugging (in and out) does not work though.

-2) The color sample will only display a blank white window for sensors that do have a color stream.

-3) If a sample crashes or you stop debugging before it cleans itself up nicely, the sensor driver may be put into a weird state.
+2) If a sample crashes or you stop debugging before it cleans itself up nicely, the sensor driver may be put into a weird state.
 Before the next run you may need to replug the sensor or turn the sensor off and then on first.
 (This is primarily an OpenNI driver issue.)

+3) If you close a sample's console window without cleanly exiting the program, it may crash.
+For console samples, press control-c to exit cleanly.
+For GUI apps, press escape to exit cleanly.